MattDawson2020/CV/README.md

  **High Growth Mindset**
 - For our Makers final project we decided to use the MERN stack despite only having two weeks of native JS experience, partially because it represented a challange, but also because we wanted to move beyond Ruby to a more representitive tech challenge.
 To augment the challenge, we only had 10 days to create a working app
 - To do this we had to teach ourselves how to use an entirely new framework, database, and programming paradigms on the as we coded, all in a language we had little experience in
-- This was achievable by simply divided the _difficult_ task into many smaller ones.
+- This was achievable by simply dividing the _difficult_ task into many smaller ones.
 Learn the basics of React, learn how to make a component, learn how to use States.
 Many small steps can make tremendous progress on a long journey.
 Each small step lead to greater understanding, which in turn made the next step a little easier.
 - Despite the project being finished on time and ultimately very successful given the timeframe, I still look at it with an extremely critical lens because I know it can be better, and as I study React post Makers I see a lot of ways the code could be improved in a rewrite.
 However knowing this doesn't bother me, in fact the exact opposite, because it shows my growth as a developer
 - Similarly while working at Pupil I had multiple opportunities to make use of my growth mindset, because as a startup we were constantly required to change approach, start again, or just flat out abandon something that wasn't working.
 I actively enjoyed this and began to grow disatisifed with the job when this aspect of it faded as the technology began to work.
 I am at my most engaged and my best when faced with an active challenge to overcome
 <br>

 **Adaptablility**
 - The first 5 weeks of makers was taught mostly in Ruby, with some HTML and CSS thrown in, culminating in an AirBNB project using the Sinatra framework.
-Weeks immediately threw us into JavaScript to learn by translation.
+Weeks immediately threw me into JavaScript to learn by translation.
 Weeks 8-9 flipped back to Ruby, building a Facebook clone with Rails.
-We then personally chose to use JavaScript based MERN for the final project in weeks 11-12.
+I then personally chose to use JavaScript based MERN for the final project in weeks 11-12.
 Post Makers I am voluntarily learning Python, continuing this trend of constant adaptability.
 - The challenge if doing this isn't necessarily being able to get something to work once, but actually understanding it enough that you could repeat it in future.
 - In order to do this I focussed very heavily on a _Processes over Syntax approach_, because as an engineer you can always use documentation or google to find syntax, as long as you know specifically what you want to do
 - The result of this is that I can code full stack applications in both Ruby using Rails or Sinatra, or JavaScript using MERN comfortably after less than 4 months learning